layumi/reler-lab.github.io-2/_posts/2019-06-11-human-parsing-winning.md

 ---
-title: Congratulation to Peike, Yunqiu on their winning in three tracks in LIP.
+title: Congratulation to Peike, Yunqiu on their winning in three tracks in LIP, CVPR 2019.
 categories: blog
 ---